cristian-gonnzalez/rapid_ws/README.md

 ## Running the app

-   - 1 - Clone the repository
+       1 - Clone the repository
-   - 2 - Run the sql script tools\create_db.sql to create the db with data.
+       2 - Run the sql script tools\create_db.sql to create the db with data.
-   - 3 - Run the app
+       3 - Run the app
           - Windows:
-          ./mvnw.cmd spring-boot:run to start the app
+              ./mvnw.cmd spring-boot:run
           - Linux:
-         ./mvnw spring-boot:run to start the app
+             ./mvnw spring-boot:run

-   Open the browser and go to [http://local](http://localhost:8080/concert) to check that the app is running.
+   Open the browser and go to [http://localhost:8080/concert](http://localhost:8080/concert) to check that the app is running.

 ## Running the tests
    You will find tests in tests\integration directory.